You Don't Know (Berlin song)

-"You Don't Know" is a song by American band Berlin, which was released in 1986 as the third single from their fourth studio album Count Three & Pray.
+"You Don't Know" is a song by American band Berlin, released in 1986 as the third single from their fourth studio album, Count Three & Pray.
 It was written by John Crawford and produced by Andy Richards, Bob Ezrin and Berlin.
 It reached No. 39 in the UK and No. 16 in Belgium.

 "You Don't Know" was recorded in London.
 Recalling the initial recording of Count Three & Pray, Nunn said in a 2014 interview for Pop Entertainment: "It was so bad with this guy in England that we trashed the whole thing.
 I think we kept one song, "You Don't Know," that he had done.
 We started all over with Bob Ezrin."

 A music video was filmed to promote the single, which gained breakout rotation on MTV.

 Critical reception

-Upon release, Cash Box commented: "A cool, atmospheric treatment shows the musical growth of former synth-pop pioneers.
+Upon its release, Cash Box commented: "A cool, atmospheric treatment shows the musical growth of former synth-pop pioneers.
 The haunting melody and non-conforming arrangement form a bracing contrast to Terri Nunn's sultry, passionate vocal."
 Vici MacDonald of Smash Hits described the song as "really quite good" and added: "A screechy guitar and a wailsome woman echo distantly over a foreboding, rolling drumbeat and the whole thing's massive, mysterious and foggy".